-- A 90% or better is achieved on graded work; you have made excellent progress in writing skills. - B 80% or better is achieved on graded work; you have made good progress in writing skills. - C 70% or better is achieved on graded work; you have made fair progress in writing skills. - D 60% or better is achieved on graded work; you have made minimal progress in writing skills. - F 59% or less is achieved on graded work; and/or you have not achieved or attempted to make progress in writing skills.
+- A 90% or better is achieved on graded work; you have made excellent progress in writing skills. - B 80% to 89% is achieved on graded work; you have made good progress in writing skills. - C 70% to 79% is achieved on graded work; you have made fair progress in writing skills. - D 60% to 69% is achieved on graded work; you have made minimal progress in writing skills. - F 59% or less is achieved on graded work, and/or you have not achieved or attempted to make progress in writing skills.

-If your grade is border-line, I may take your attitude and absences/tardies into consideration when deciding whether to assign the higher or lower letter grade.
+If your grade is border-line, I may take your attitude and absences/tardies into consideration when deciding your final grade.
 Regardless of your final average, I reserve the right to assign a grade of C or better only if I believe you can be successful in ENGL 0302.

-Grade Calculation
+Assignment Grade Calculation

 Paragraph 1 20%

 Revision of Paragraph 1 5%

 Paragraph 2 20%

 Revision of Paragraph 2 5%

 Paragraph 3 20%

 Connect Writing 3.0 Homework 20% (2 lowest homework grades will be dropped)

 Final Exam 10%